inacademic/inacademic/README.md

 # 🟦 Inacademic

-**Inacademic is a technology-enabled education and training company focused on making high-quality, job-ready learning accessible to everyone.**
+**Inacademic, an initiative by Tiiron Technologies, is designed to bridge the gap between academic learning and industry expectations.**

+The aim is simple — to help students move beyond theory and understand how real development works.

 We work with students, graduates, professionals, and academic institutions to deliver **industry-aligned training, mentorship, and career enablement services.**

-With more than **15 years of experience** in professional training and skill development, we aim to bridge the gap between **education and employability** through practical learning and real-world exposure.
+With more than **3 years of experience** in professional training and skill development, we aim to bridge the gap between **education and employability** through practical learning and real-world exposure.

 ---